Slow Down &

 Since I started Rekindle By Lisa in 2017, giving has been an important part of my work.

 I love to support the charities, organisations and sanctuaries that are close to my heart.
 This can come in the form of donations, using some of the profit from specific art pieces that I make with a charity in mind.
 It can be donating artwork to raffles and auctions.
 It can be talking about specific organisations and raising awareness for them.
+I have also worked closely with organisations to create artwork for their campaigns.

 Sustainability